tf2-automatic/tf2-automatic/apps/bptf-manager/README.md

 # bptf-manager

 The backpack.tf manager is responsible for interacting with backpack.tf with the focus of managing listings.
+It is a standalone application that can be used as a replacement for directly managing listings using the backpack.tf APIs.

 ## Features